About One Lonely Barrel

 Additionally, during the process of procuring grapes from some of the most established vineyards in the Barossa valley, limited quantities of good quality wines are discovered in wine vats, cancelled vats, bin ends and cleanskins, that show the promise of further development, and at the same time represent extremely good value for money.

-These wines are personally tasted, selected and purchased in small quantities (2-3 barrels), and then marketed as The Chosen One range to One Lonely Barrel Club members at prices that are up to or beyond 50% less than what would otherwise be paid for the same wines under their own label.
+These wines are personally tasted, selected and purchased in small quantities (2-3 barrels), and then marketed as The Chosen One range to One Lonely Barrel Club members at prices that are up to 50% less than what would otherwise be paid for the same wines under their own label.

 A Brief History